Wiros9/book/docs/specs/avanti/roles.rst

 <BLANKLINE>

-But auditors see only the pupil's number and place:
+Auditors cannot even see the name.
+They see only the pupil's number and place:

 >>> rt.login('audrey').show('courses.EnrolmentsByCourse', obj, show_links=True)
 ... #doctest: +NORMALIZE_WHITESPACE -REPORT_UDIFF